Adaptable Symbolic Music Infilling with MIDI-RWKV: Experimental setup

-\paragraph{Base model.} We train our base model using the RWKV-LM library \cite{peng_bo_2021_5196578} on the train set of the GigaMIDI dataset \cite{gigamidi}, comprising 1.05 million MIDI files.
-The model follows the "deep and narrow" paradigm suggested by \citet{ComposersAssistant} and \citet{tay2022scale}, under the premise that architecture parameters for RWKV-7 follow similar dynamics to those of Transformers, which is supported by \citet{rwkv7}.
-We use 12 RWKV-7 layers with head size 64, using a hidden dimension of 384 and a feedforward dimension of 1,344, for roughly 38.0 million parameters in total.
+\paragraph{Base model.} We train our base model using the RWKV-LM library \citep{peng_bo_2021_5196578} on the train set of the GigaMIDI dataset \citep{gigamidi}, comprising 1.05 million MIDI files.
+The model follows the "deep and narrow" paradigm suggested by \citet{ComposersAssistant}, using 12 RWKV-7 layers with head size 64, a hidden dimension of 384, and a feedforward dimension of 1,536, resulting in roughly 35 million trainable parameters.
 The weights are initialized as in \citet{rwkv7}.
-We train for 24 epochs with the Adam optimizer and a learning rate of 1e-4, weight decay of 0.1, no dropout, and a batch size of 16, which takes 32 hours.
+We train for 48 epochs with the Adam optimizer and a cosine learning rate from 1e-4 to 1e-5, weight decay of 0.1, no dropout, and a batch size of 16, which takes 64 hours on $1\times$RTX 4090 with a sequence length of 4096.

-\paragraph{Finetuning experiments.} We perform finetuning using the RWKV-PEFT library \cite{rwkv-peft} on 99 randomly selected songs from the POP909 dataset \cite{Wang2020POP909AP}, leaving the remaining 810 for testing.
-We train and evaluate only on the melody track (track 0) of each song, instead of training on all tracks, to more easily discern differences between finetuning strategies (being a more specialized task) and to facilitate a subjective listening test (melody being the easiest track to isolate aurally).
-We select such a small training set to be representative of the small corpuses of composers who will likely be using our system.
-The scripts for both LoRA and state tuning are written in Triton \cite{triton}, allowing users on GPU-less edge devices to train in tractable time using the experimental CPU backend for Triton.
+\paragraph{Finetuning experiments.} We perform finetuning using the RWKV-PEFT library \citep{rwkv-peft} on 99 randomly selected songs from the POP909 dataset \citep{Wang2020POP909AP}, leaving the remaining 810 for testing.
+We train and evaluate only on the melody track of each song, instead of training on all tracks, to more easily discern differences between finetuning strategies (being a more specialized task) and to facilitate a subjective listening test (melody being the easiest track to isolate aurally).
+We select this small training set to be a proxy for the small corpuses of composers who will likely be using our system.
+The scripts for both LoRA and state tuning are written in Triton \citep{triton}, allowing users on GPU-less edge devices to train in tractable time using the CPU backend for Triton.

-We state tune with a high learning rate of 5e-2 and no dropout for 16 epochs, which trains 294 thousand parameters in about 4 minutes.
-We perform this experiment three times to establish that such a high learning rate still results in stable training dynamics (Table~\ref{tab:stable}), using a different 99/810 train/test split each time.
-We use the model from the first run for comparisons with other experiments.
+We state tune with a high learning rate of 5e-2, no learning rate decay, and no dropout for 16 epochs, which trains 294 thousand parameters in about 4 minutes.
+We demonstrate that this high learning rate still results in stable training dynamics in Appendix~\ref{sec:statetunedstability}.